wix-playground/dapperdox/examples/markdown/assets/templates/guides/markdown.md

-Title: Swaggerly readme
+Title: Swaggerly Markdown Example
 Author: Chris Smith
-SortOrder: 10
-Navigation1: A markdown example
-Navigation: Overview/A markdown example H
+Navigation: Examples/A markdown example
+Note: This top section is just MetaData and gets stripped at the first blank line.

 This page was written using Git Flavoured Markdown
 ==================================================